SuperHero2010/wheres-my-editor/README.md

 If you run into any issues, please send a bug report (shortcut in Help > Send bug report, or the issues page in this repository).

+# Update

+  Version 1.0.2 doesn't need to drag 2 folders into it, just run "main.py".

 # Building
 ## Setup
 In "wheres-my-editor-1.0.0-windows.zip", there is available to build "WME" so just download "Git" and enter the command below.